qin-guan/study-harder/docs/np/ict/matt/practical-test-revision.md

 ### 3. Open Dependency Walker and observe the PE

 Firstly, observe the number of files when unpacked.
 If the number of files are lesser than 4, then it is a 🚩 red flag - suspect that the malware is packed.
+Some common `.dlls` are as such:
+   -  kernel32.dll
+: Low level OS operations with includes memory management, input/output (I/O) operations, process and thread creation.
+   -  user32.dll
+: Creates and manipulates the standard elements of the Windows user interface, such as the desktop, windows, and menus.
+   -  advapi.dll
+: Advanced functionality that comes in addition to the kernel.
+Responsible for things like the Windows registry, restarting and shutting down the system.
+   -  WS2_32.dll
+: Use for low level socket connection used to run most network and internet applications.
+   -  winnet.dll
+: Higher level API that implements some higher level protocols for internet communication.

+<br>Secondly, packed malware will have lesser strings (check via BinText) as the files in the malware is either encrypted or obscured in different ways to make analysis difficult.

 ### 4. Open BinText and observe the PE.
 Look for the following things: